Psalm 103 – Bless the LORD, O My Soul

 ii.
 “As the east and the west can never meet in one point, but be for ever at the same distance from each other, so our sins and their decreed punishment are removed to an eternal distance by his mercy.”
 (Clarke)

 iii.
 “God loves us, and he will love us for ever.
-He loves us infinitely, and he could not love us more than that if we had never fallen.”
+He loves us infinitely, and he could not love us more than if we had never fallen.”
 (Spurgeon)

 6. (13-14) Blessing God who shows great sympathy.